Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ### Transaction

 A transaction in Valkey Glide allows you to execute a group of commands in a single, atomic step.
 This ensures that all commands in the transaction are executed sequentially and without interruption.
-See https://valkey.io/topics/transactions/
+See [Valkey Transactions](https://valkey.io/topics/transactions).

 This is equivalent to the Valkey commands [MULTI](https://valkey.io/commands/multi/) / [EXEC](https://valkey.io/commands/exec/).